Digital-Democracies-Institute/Swift-Presto-Lakehouse/README.md

 You need to install and configure s3cmd to retrieve large library files in hadoop-3.3.5 that github would not host.

-## 2) Retrieve large library files for hadoop-3.3.5 and for presto.
+## 2) Retrieve large library files.

-Run the following commands
+Because github won't host large files, we need to manually download them into our directories by running the following commands:

 ```
 s3cmd get s3://ddi-git-large-files/hadoop-3.3.5/share/hadoop/tools/lib/aws-java-sdk-bundle-1.12.316.jar hadoop-3.3.5/share/hadoop/tools/lib/